directus/directus/docs/guides/extensions/modules-native-layout-features.md

 :::info Adding Logic

-Any button click actions will need to be included in the `setup` and returned to the template.
+Any functions for button click actions will need to be included in the `setup` and returned to the template.

 :::